Chart Color Schemes

 Kew has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 86 projects that may affect this area.
-Notable projects include Eastern Freeway Upgrades from Hoddle Street to Burke Road, Kew Library Upgrade, Kew Recreation Centre Redevelopment, and Arteur.
-The following list details those most likely to be relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 86 projects potentially impacting the region.
+Notable projects include Eastern Freeway Upgrades: Hoddle Street to Burke Road, Kew Library Upgrade, Kew Recreation Centre Redevelopment, and Arteur.
+The following details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.